rouvinerh/SecJournal/README.md

 This is just a compilation of notes and knowledge I gained from CTFs, courses, interning and university.
 Also serves as a small portfolio for me.

 {% hint style="info" %}
-During the semester, I am learning about Malware Development and AV/EDR evasion techniques.
+Currently, I am learning about **Malware Development** and **AV/EDR evasion techniques**.
 Will be uploading my code on Github in the future.
 {% endhint %}

 ## Content

-Stuff I've written when I had the time.

 ### About CTFs